-If you are not close to the river in Bangkok, take the metro till Central Pier station.
+If you are not close to the river in Bangkok, take the metro to Central Pier station.

-From here jump on one of the many public ferry services.
+From there jump on one of the many public ferry services.
 Just wander around.

 For a photo, you have two possibilities.
-On sunrise, stay on the east side of the river.
-On sunset time stay on the west side.
+At sunrise, stay on the east side of the river.
+At sunset time stay on the west side.

-There are many locations, any ferry station is good, you do not need to adventure further.
+There are many locations, and any ferry station is good, you do not need to adventure further.

 If you can, include a longboat, so characteristic of Bangkok